section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api-and-hooks/index.md

 - We learned about Reducers and how to use them along with the Context API.

-- We built an application that uses context API and reducers to implement dark mode for the application.
+- We built an application that uses context API and reducers to implement dark mode in the application.

 Congratulations, :partying_face: You did it.